Lunch (1 piece) and Insulin 8 (1 piece)

 Plan Balanced Meals

-Ensure your lunch contains a balance of carbohydrates, protein, and fats to maintain steady blood sugar levels.
+Ensure your meals contain a balance of carbohydrates, proteins, and fats to help maintain steady blood glucose levels.

 Find Glucose response for your favourite foods